 - 1. Recognize the link between organization strategy and human resource activities.

 - 2. Conduct a SWOT analysis of the organization with emphasis on the HR department.

-- 3. Identify problem areas in each of these five functional areas of HR management:
+- 3. Indentify problem areas in each of these five functional areas of HR Management:

 - Human resource development.

 - Safety and security.

 - Staffing.

 - Compensation and benefits.

 - Employee relations.

-- 4. Design solutions to the strategic problems identified in the five functional HR areas. - 5.
+- 4. Design solutions to the strategic problems identified in the five functional HR areas - 5.
 Develop solutions to the policy and people management problems identified in the e-mails. - 6.
 Present their solutions to the class and lead discussions of the issues involved in their assigned functional area of HR.

-USING THE CASE
+WORKING THROUGH THE CASE

-The case requires students to decipher the problems at PAC Resources and suggest solutions for the organization.
-As future HR managers, students must recognize the interrelationship of organizational issues and HR activities.
-At PAC Resources, they will address the strategic challenges facing the organization while concurrently resolving issues in the HR department and managing the dilemmas of managers and employees.
+This case requires you to decipher the problems at PAC Resources and then suggest solutions for the organization.
+As a future HR professional, you must recognize the interrelationship of organizational issues and HR activities.
+In the case of PAC Resources, you will address the strategic challenges facing the organization while concurrently resolving issues within the HR department and managing the dilemmas of individual managers and staff.